-8) The stockpling of soil, much, aggregate or other similar materials shall be completely surrounded by slit fence and, if needed, temporarily seeded in accordance with the stabilization requirements included in the Plan.
-Any stockplied material that is not used during the project shall be removed from the site, unless otherwise directed by AEP.
+13) The stockpiling of soil, mulch, aggregate or other similar materials shall be completely surrounded by silt fence and, if needed, temporarily seeded in accordance with the stabilization requirements included in the Plan.
+Any stockpiled material that is not used during the project shall be removed from the site, unless otherwise directed by AEP.

-9) Spills of hazardous substances such as oil, diesel fuel, hydraulic fluid, antifreeze or other objectionable hazardous substances that are of a quantity, type, duration and in a located as to damage the waters of the state, shall be immediately reported to AFP.
+14) Spills of hazardous substances such as oil, diesel fuel, hydraulic fluid, antifreeze or other objectionable hazardous substances that are of a quantity, type, duration and in a located as to damage the waters of the state, shall be immediately reported to AEP.

-10) The Contractor is esponsible for any existing culverts that are damaged by their activities, and the Contractor is responsible for determining whether an existing culvert crossing whether an existing culvert construction equipment.
-The Contractor may mat such crossings to prevent damaging existing culvert.
-Culvert installation or replacement shall not be implemented without prior approval from the TCR and AEP Environmental Specialist (David W Sams, 614-698-9445; Amy Toohey, 614-552-1996).
+15) The Contractor is responsible for any existing culverts that are damaged by their activities, and the Contractor is responsible for determining whether an existing culvert crossing will support the weight of their construction equipment.
+The Contractor may mat such crossings to prevent damaging existing culverts.
+Culvert installation or replacement shall not be implemented without prior approval from the TCR and AEP Environmental Specialist Brandon Morrison, 614-307-9196; Amy Toohey, 614-552-1996).

-properly disposed of in accordance with all applicable laws and regulations unless the poles will be given to the landowner for reuse.
-Cut or otherwise removed creosofe freded poles contain hazardous constituents and may not be left in place or disposed of with other clean wood waste.
+16) For rebuilds and retirement projects that include the removal of wood poles treated with creosote, all such poles must be physically removed from the right-of-way and properly disposed of in accordance with all applicable laws and regulations unless the poles will be given to the landowner for reuse.
+Cut or otherwise removed creosote treated poles contain hazardous constituents and may not be left in place or disposed of with other clean wood waste.

-12) The conditions and restrictions shown on these plans are a part of the approved permits and must be strictly followed.
-11) For rebuilds and retirement projects that include the removal of wood poles treated with creosote, all such poles must be physically removed from the right-of-way and
+17) The conditions and restrictions shown on these plans are a part of the approved permits and must be strictly followed.